hyundai-robotics/doc-hi6-operation/6-monitoring/5-appl/1-sensor-sync.md

 {% hint style="info" %}
-For details on the sensor sync function, refer to the "Hi6 Sensor Sync Function Manual."
+For details on the sensor sync function, refer to the "${cont_model} Sensor Sync Function Manual."
 {% endhint %}